If you are married you should consider:

 The length of the marriage will determine the scale of the settlement.
 The longer the marriage, the more equal the split, particularly if you have children.
 In shorter childless marriages where the spouse has played little part in the business, means you can generally hang on to much more.

-If you would like more detailed advice on the above, please do not hesitate to contact Louise Neville in our Family department on 01254 872272.
+If you would like more detailed advice on the above, please do not hesitate to contact our family solicitors in Accrington, Darwen and Burnley on 01254 872 272.